Nicolas Schöffer: Maison à cloisons invisibles

 The theory of the fifth topology discussed climatic events and effects and focused on the optimization of climatic conditions according to the functions of the various space segments.
 These were planning considerations on two different scales.
-On the one hand, Schöffer planned climatic zones satisfying specific needs in buildings according to function, on the other hand he took climatic phenomena into account when planning on an urban scale.
+On the one hand, Schöffer planned climatic zones to satisfy specific needs in buildings according to function, on the other hand he took climatic phenomena into account when planning on an urban scale.

-The most extreme example of a building with controlled climatic zones designed by Schöffer was shown in 1957 at the BATIMAT International Public Works Salon in Saint-Cloud near Paris.
-The House with Invisible Partitions (Maison à cloisons invisibles) could also be called the House of Contrasts and is considered an experiment with the aim of satisfying the sometimes very different needs of the occupants in one and the same house without isolating them.
+The most extreme example of a building with controlled climatic zones designed by Schöffer was shown in 1957 at the BATIMAT international public works salon in Saint-Cloud near Paris.
+The House with Invisible Partitions (Maison à cloisons invisibles) could also be called the House of Contrasts and is considered an experiment to satisfy the sometimes very different needs of occupants in the same house without isolating them.

-The aim of the international exhibitions of the construction industry was to present forms of living that could better fit the modern lifestyle than the typical old building with its little differentiated rooms.
+The aim of the international exhibitions of the construction industry was to present forms of living that could better fit modern lifestyles than the typical old building with small, differentiated rooms.
 The development went in the direction of functional separation and individually used rooms.
-Schöffer decided to satisfy the different needs of family members in one and the same space without physical or visual separation.
+Schöffer decided to satisfy the different needs of family members in one space without physical or visual separation.